agustinkassis/badge-minter/README.md

 A web application for creating and distributing proof-of-visit (POV) badges on Nostr.
 Event organizers can easily generate QR codes that attendees can scan to claim unique badges as proof of their attendance.

+## Technical Documentation

+See the [Flow Documentation](docs/FLOW.md) for detailed technical implementation.

 ## Features

 - **Badge Creation & Management**: Create and manage digital badges for your events